altercation/storage-gen/README.md

 code such as 'ef02', or a full GUID type code such as 'EBD0A0A2-B9E5-4433-87C0-68B6B72699C7' (see 'man sgdisk' and 'sgdisk -L').
 Note that this is *not* a UUID.

-`--description 'DESCRIPTION'`

-A short description that can be reported during script execution.
-Currently not utilized.
-Standard shell-script style comments prefixed by a # sign are also acceptable in the storage definition file and will be ignored by the script.

 `--devpath /DEV/PATH`